svf97/translation-pipeline/README.md

-# Pipleline for user review translation and sentiment analysis
+# Pipeline for user review translation and sentiment analysis

 Assuming user review and its metadata are stored in [AWS S3](), the script translates user review based on detected `{language: [fra, deu]}`, applies sentiment analysis to translated text and calculates score.